Mills in Altoaragón

 Pictures: V.2001, VIII.2006, XII.2007

-We were sincerely welcomed by the present owner of the mill who showed us every corner of his project.
+We were sincerely welcomed by the present owner who showed us every corner of his project.

 Originally the mill was much lower: the upper floor is a recent addition together with several other improvements — many of them to reduce energy spending.
 The groundfloor is now a joinery.

 Apart from a couple of stones (14) nothing of importance remains of the corn mill.
 The aceitero survives only as some fragments of the wall (12).
-Presumably, the press is now shown in a hotel in Boltaña.
+Presumably, the press is on show in a hotel in Boltaña.

 (19) Aceitero with new electricity plant.